We use cookies for statistical purposes.

 • Innovation: the new business needs to be innovative and have the potential to develop within the Danish business community;

-• Interest: the business must meet specific business interests, this will be favorable for the final approval;
+• Interest: the business must meet specific business interests, this will be favorable for the final approval, before the investor(s) can apply for the Denmark investment visa;

 • Approval: the business idea needs to be evaluated and approved by the Danish Business Authority;